RedTurtle/deployments.buildout.plone/README.md

 ```

 ### Plone version ###
-In the file plone.cfg you may can control the plone version by changing the
+In the file config/_plone.cfg you may can control the plone version by changing the
 __extends__ and __find-links__ variables:
 ```
 extends =